30°C

 "30°C" (Trenta gradi) is a song by Italian rapper Anna.
-It was produced by Young Miles, Arty and Toto Beats, and released by EMI and Universal on 31 May 2024 as the fourth single from the artist's debut album Vera Baddie.
+It was produced by Young Miles, Arty and Toto Beats, and released by EMI and Universal on 31 May 2024 as the fourth single from the artist's debut studio album, Vera Baddie.

 The song peaked at number 1 on the Italian singles chart.

 Music video

 The music video for the song was directed by Amedeo Zancanella and released on YouTube on 14 June 2024.